Dane Piedt: Career

 Piedt, like many of his other Cape Cobras' team-mates, made his first-class debut for the Western Province cricket team.
 Primarily an off-spin bowler, Piedt is also a useful lower-order batsman.
 Piedt signed with the Cape Cobras in 2011.
 In August 2017, he was named in Jo'burg Giants' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In June 2018, he was named in the squad for the Cape Cobras team for the 2018–19 season.
 In October 2018, he was named in Cape Town Blitz's squad for the first edition of the Mzansi Super League T20 tournament.
 In January 2019, in the 2018–19 CSA 4-Day Franchise Series, he scored his maiden century in first-class cricket.
 He was the leading wicket-taker in the 2018–19 CSA 4-Day Franchise Series, with 54 dismissals in ten matches.

 In August 2019, he was named the Four-day franchise Series Cricketer of the Season at Cricket South Africa's annual award ceremony.

 In March 2020, Piedt announced that he would be moving from South Africa to the United States, so he could meet the criteria to play for the United States cricket team.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.

+In 2023, Piedt became part of the inaugural Major League Cricket competition, being signed to play for Washington Freedom.